gregschmit/rails-rest-framework/guide/04_serializers/index.md

 - You want to override the selection the framework derived from `fields`.

-For most read-only adjustments, simply declaring `fields` and using `hidden` / `hidden_from_index` in `field_config` is enough.
+For most read-only adjustments, simply declaring `fields` and using `hidden` / `hidden_from_index` in a field's `config` is enough.
 The sections below cover the more advanced cases.

 ## `NativeSerializer`